-The PIC18 instruction set summary in Table 28-2 lists byte-oriented, bit-oriented, literal and control operations.
-Table 28-1 shows the opcode field descriptions.
+The PIC18 instruction set summary in Table 26-2 lists the byte-oriented, bit-oriented, literal and control operations.

+Table 26-1 provides the opcode field descriptions.

-Most byte-oriented instructions have three operands:
+Most Byte-oriented instructions have three operands:

 - 1. The file register (specified by 'f')

 - 2. The destination of the result (specified by 'd')

 - 3. The accessed memory (specified by 'a')